 - Choose complex carbohydrates more often and reduce the amount of simple carbohydrates (sugars) you eat.
 Complex carbohydrates are found in vegetables, fruits, and whole grains, which are also good sources of vitamins, minerals, and fibre.

 - Increased fibre intake can help weight loss by reducing absorption of food and by aiding in digestion.
 A diet rich in fibre can help by making you feel fuller.
-It is recommended for adults to consume 21 g to 38 g of fibre daily.
+Some experts recommend 20 g to 30 g of fibre daily, with an upper limit of 35 g.

 - Drink more water and less pop, juice, and specialty coffees or teas, as they contain lots of calories.